Fivefold/SRCNN/Cython/README.md

 4. execute the script with

-   `python3.8 test_cpython.py --image-file "[Path to image file]" --mode [ cpu | fpga1 | fpga2 ]`
+   `python3.8 test_cython.py --image-file "[Path to image file]" --mode [ cpu | fpga1 | fpga2 ]`

-   e.g. `python3.8 test_cpython.py --image-file "../Images/butterfly.bmp" --mode cpu`
+   e.g. `python3.8 test_cython.py --image-file "../Images/butterfly.bmp" --mode cpu`

-   The `image-file` argument as well as the `mode` argument are required.
+   The `--image-file` argument as well as the `--mode` argument are required.
-   With the `mode` argument, the Python script chooses between three different C code implementations.
+   With the `--mode` argument, the Python script chooses between three different C code implementations:
    1.  `cpu`: The underlying C code is single-threaded and uses no hardware acceleration on the FPGA
    2.  `fpga1`: Uses the first HDL implementation, streams patches to the FPGA
-   3.  `fpga2`: Uses the 2nd HDL implementation, streams features to the FPGA
+   3.  `fpga2`: Uses the second HDL implementation, streams features to the FPGA

    Both implementations with HDL designs on the FPGA fill the streams to the FPGA concurrently with child processes.
-   Although the use of a custom HDL design, `fpga1` is unfortunately much slower than the `cpu` implementation.
+   Although using a custom HDL design, `fpga1` is unfortunately much slower than the `cpu` implementation.

-   The speed ranking of all three implementations is as follows:
-   > `fpga1` > `cpu` > `fpga2`
+   The speed ranking of all three implementations is `fpga2` > `cpu` > `fpga1`

-   with the left-most implementation being the slowest.
+   with the right-most implementation being the slowest.

    Keep in mind, that an implementation which relies on FPGA support will need the right bitstream of the corresponding HDL design flashed onto the FPGA board.
 Otherwise, the C code will not work as expected and never terminate by itself.
    Both bitstreams are made available on this repository, they can be found in the subfolders of the `../HDL` directory.

    Regarding the `fpga2` implementation, there are several limitations.